 The richness of Judaic tradition and the endurance of the Jewish people have less to do with a strict adherence to ancient customs and more to do with a general discontent with the status quo and a never-ending search for truth; a quest fueled by the questions we ask and the answers we seek.

 But the story does not end there.
-Each year, we conclude the Seder with the words: L’shanah ha’bah-ah b’Yirushalayim…Next year in Jerusalem.
+We conclude the Seder with the words: L’shanah ha’bah-ah b’Yirushalayim…Next year in Jerusalem.
 This is less a geo-political statement and more a call to action.
 It gives voice to our cultural DNA, expressing dissatisfaction with the injustice and oppression that still exist in our world and the hope that the questions we ask of ourselves will inspire us to work toward Tikkun Olam, the repair of the world our faith requires of us.

 The world is in constant motion.
 Styles change, sensibilities and customs come in and out of vogue.
 And what is right for one generation may be wrong for the next.